What Is Mantra Meditation?

 - Next, sit correctly and focus on your breathing

-Sit in your usual position for mindfulness meditation (see Take Your Seat video on Mindworks App for basic posture instructions).
+Sit in your usual position for mindfulness meditation (see our Take Your Seat video on Mindworks Course for basic posture instructions).
 Spend some time checking in.
 Notice where tension or resistance may have crystalized in your body and gently let it go.
 Pay attention to the breath.
 This will help settle the mind before you start your mantra recitation or chanting practice.

 - Chant your mantra

 Now that you’ve reiterated your intention and settled your mind through basic mindfulness of the breath, it’s time to recite or chant your mantra.
 Don’t look for a “transcendent experience” – just be yourself, relaxed and aware of the moment.
 Go with the flow.
+You can also just focus on the sound of the mantra itself.

 You can continue for as long as you’d like.
 There’s no need to put pressure on your mind or body – relax into the joy of the practice!
 Mantras give your mind a buoyant anchor to hold onto when waves of thoughts or emotions threaten to wash your meditation away.
 People who regularly do this kind of practice say that mantra meditation becomes second nature and is something they look forward to at the beginning or end of their day.